RyWilliams/test-prof/docs/recipes/any_fixture.md

 ## Temporary disable fixtures

-Some of your tests might rely on _clean database_.
+Some of your tests might rely on a _clean database_.
 Thus running them along with AnyFixture-dependent tests, could produce failures.

-You can disable (or delete) all created fixture while running a specified example or group using the `:with_clean_fixture` shared context:
+You can disable (or delete) all created fixtures while running a specified example or group using the `:with_clean_fixture` shared context:

 ```ruby
 context "global state", :with_clean_fixture do